D-D-ing/conferenceapp/README.md

 ** commit and push the changes
 * to build the app create an `.env` file with credentials from `env_template`
 * run `docker-compose build && docker-compose up`
+* access the server at localhost:4000.
+User for testing purposes on the frontend is ** username: testuser
+** password: testtest